-Participating account surplus in subsidiaries represents the proportion of equity attributable to the participating account of the Company's subsidiaries.
+Participating account surplus represents the proportion of equity attributable to the participating account of the Company and its subsidiaries.

 (z) Share-Based Payments

 Lifeco has a stock option plan that provides for the granting of options on common shares of Lifeco to certain officers and employees of Lifeco and its affiliates.